dsbahia/nasa-search-engine/README.md

 Given more time, here are a few enhancements I would consider adding to the app in order of priority:

-- Further CSS improvements, currenty there are small bugs on a handful of searches where the images returned are cut in half.
+- Further CSS improvements, currently there are small bugs on a handful of searches where the images returned are cut in half.
 - Improved Responsiveness: Enhance the mobile experience to ensure a seamless and user-friendly interface on smaller screens.
 Currently it isn't optimised for mobile browsers.
 - A Jest Test is required for the getImages function which connects to the NASA API.
 This is required so the GET request behaves as expected and meets the specified requirements.
 - Error Handling: Implement more robust error handling and user-friendly error messages for better user feedback.